-As with any testing (aesthetic, structural or functional), experience will give you a fair starting point.
+As with any testing (aesthetic, structural or functional), personal experience will give you a fair starting point.
 However, while anecdotal evidence has its place, the real juice is in the data.
 Research gives you good ground to start testing and optimising.

 Writing your copy

 1. Know your demographic.

 - Comb through the visitor data in Google Analytics